-To that end, this month, Love Saves the Day celebrates and supports the much needed work of the American Civil Liberties Union (ACLU).
-Founded in 1920, the ACLU’s first acts were to defend the rights of detained immigrants being accused of “radical” politics and facing deportation.
-More well known is the ACLU’s involvement in the 1925 Scopes trial, securing attorney Clarence Darrow to defend the Tennessee history teacher accused of violating a ban on teaching evolution (https://www.aclu.org/about/aclu-history).
+The ACLU’s first acts were to defend the rights of detained immigrants being accused of “radical” politics and facing deportation.
+More well known is the ACLU’s involvement in the 1925 Scopes trial, securing attorney Clarence Darrow to defend the Tennessee history teacher accused of violating a ban on teaching evolution.
 From the terrible Japanese-American internment camps of World War II to Brown vs. the Board of Education, the ACLU has been there to defend civil liberties and uphold the Constitution.
-Most recently, it was the ACLU who came to the defense of refugees banned by Donald Trump’s cruel and incoherent executive order on immigration.
+Most recently, it was the ACLU who came to the defense of refugees banned by Donald Trump’s cruel and incoherent executive order on immigration and Daca.

 In “If You Could Go Back”, author and activist Danny Bryck writes: